FIJI LIVEABOARD DIVE GUIDE

 Why choose a Fiji liveaboard trip over a land-based dive trip?: No matter if you are island hopping or diving via a liveaboard, expect Fiji to be one of the pricier places to dive.
 Since dive resorts tend to be spread out, you will only be able to dive a handful of sites from each dive resort.
 Meanwhile, a liveaboard trip is likely not to be that much more expensive and makes island hopping much easier.

-The Nai’a is a stunning 37-meter long vessel that has been sailing through Fiji’s rich waters for over 25 years.
+The Nai’a is the only true liveaboard running dive trips around Fiji’s incredible islands.
+The Nai’a a stunning 37-meter long vessel that has been sailing through Fiji’s rich waters for over 25 years.
 It was built in 1979 and renovated in 2010.
 It carries up to 18 guests in its nine rooms that all have air conditioning, storage space, and power outlets.
 There are multiple cabin types with king and bunk bed configurations.